Azure/Azure-DataFactory/Samples/TwitterAnalysisSample/readme.txt

 Using Custom C# Activity in Azure Data Factory, you can call an Azure ML model and do sentiment analysis, scoring, prediction etc.

 TwitterAnalysisSample:

+This sample does the following:
+a) The sample will use your raw tweets and aggregate the raw tweets to generate TweetCountPerHour, TweetCountPerDay and the Total Tweet Count.
+b) The Tweets will be passed to a 'SentimentAnalysis' model in Azure ML.
+The Sentiment Analyis Azure ML model will take the raw tweets and return whether the sentiment is 'Positive', 'Negative' or 'Neutral' along with the 'ConfidenceLevel'.
+c) Following that, the sample will aggregate the sentiment for individual tweets to determine the overall sentiment i.e. No of Tweets with Positive, Negative or Neutral Sentiment.
+d) The Aggregated Sentiment Data will be moved to Sql Azure 'ContosoTweetsAnalysis' database.

 This sample contains the following:
 1.Azure Data Factory Linked Services, Tables, Pipeline Jsons.
 2.SentimentAnalysis C# Class file to call the Azure ML Sentiment Model.